Sheng-Xian/fast-gateway/README.md

 # API Gateway
-A High-performance and High-concurrency API gateway Based on Native Java
+A High-performance and High-concurrency API gateway Based on Java